 MECHANISM OF ACTION, SAFETY, EFFICACY AND WORLD IMPACT

 The subcutaneous injection of NFL-101 in smokers activates their immune systems (IgGs) and produces immediate (lasting about a week, peaking at days 2-4) central nervous system effects like less desire to smoke, a cigarette disgust in case of smoking, inability to smoke cigarettes until the end, and a lack of need.
+A neuroimmune mechanism of action is thus anticipated.

 For smokers who decide to quit smoking, the first few days following a quit attempt are the most difficult.
 NFL-101 provides additional help to these smokers when they need it the most.
 As stated on the Nicorette® web site: " If you stay smoke-free in the first week, you are 9x more likely to quit for good."
 Early abstinence is a vulnerable period for most smokers.
 Each year, 40% of smokers try to quit, but 50–75% relapse within the first week of a quit attempt Further, withdrawal symptoms peak during the first few days of abstinence, and these symptoms, in turn, predict relapse.